webrecorder/browsertrix-crawler/docs/docs/user-guide/common-options.md

 ## Saving Crawl State: Interrupting and Restarting the Crawl

-A crawl can be gracefully interrupted with Ctrl-C (SIGINT) or a SIGTERM.
+A crawl can be gracefully interrupted with Ctrl-C (SIGINT) or a SIGTERM (see below for more details).

 When a crawl is interrupted, the current crawl state is written to the `crawls` subdirectory inside the collection directory.
 The crawl state includes the current YAML config, if any, plus the current state of the crawl.